SOUTHERN CALIFORNIA DOG OBEDIENCE COUNCIL, INC.

 1. for rental cars, gifts, or alcoholic beverages; nor

 2. for meals (except for workers’ lunches during events), transportation, or lodging of SCDOC officers, committee members, workers, or guests other than those invited by the Board.

 COUNCIL SHALL PAY

-2. reimbursement of actual expenses incurred by SCDOC officers, committee members, or workers upon submission to the treasurer of receipts or bills for said expenses;
+2. Reimbursement of actual expenses incurred by SCDOC officer, committee members, or workers upon submission to the treasurer of receipts or bills for said expenses;

 Interpretation of “reasonable” and “applicable” shall be made by a two-thirds majority of the Board subject to the limitations of Article IX, Section 4.